 His magnum opus is Meals Matter: A Radical Economics through Gastronomy (Columbia University Press, 2020).

-Among other major works, One Continuous Picnic is a gastronomic history of Australia (originally 1982, expanded 2007); The Shared Table: Ideas for Australian Cuisine (1993) examines food authenticity and more; and A History of Cooks and Cooking (originally 1998) explains how cooks made civilisation.
+Among other works, One Continuous Picnic is a gastronomic history of Australia (originally 1982, expanded 2007); The Shared Table: Ideas for Australian Cuisine (1993) examines food authenticity and more; and A History of Cooks and Cooking (2000, originally The Pudding that Took a Thousand Cooks, 1998) shows how cooks made civilisation.

-He instigated the highly influential Symposiums of Australian Gastronomy in 1984, and, in the same year, set out on his PhD in the “sociology of cuisine” from the Flinders University of SA (awarded 1992).
+He instigated the highly influential Symposiums of Australian Gastronomy in 1984, and, in the same year, set out on a PhD with Professors Bryan Turner and Bob Holton at the Flinders University of SA (“Eating into thinking: Explorations in the sociology of cuisine,” awarded 1992).
 Living in Wellington New Zealand from 2001-2007, he initiated gastronomic symposiums there, joined Helen Leach as a Marsden Fund investigator of cookery books, and became an expert on flat whites.

-An advocate of Epicurus and Brillat-Savarin, and convinced of the important insights still to be had by gastronomy, he took so long with his gastronomy of economics that it must surely challenge orthodoxies.
+An advocate of Epicurus and Brillat-Savarin, and convinced of the major insights to be had by gastronomy, he took so long with his gastronomy of economics that it would surely have to be a thorough challenge to orthodoxies.

 He married Professor Marion Maddox in 1995, and they are based back in Sydney.